hamidahm98/Super-Cashier-Program/README.md

 ## **2. Objective**
 Program objective:
-- a.
-Adding new item to item list
+- Adding new item to item list
-- b.
-Updating item name in item list with new item name
+- Updating item name in item list with new item name
-- c.
+- Updating an item quantity in item list with new item quantity
+- Updating an item price in item list with new item price
+- Deleting an item in item list
+- Resetting transaction or clearing all item in item list
+- Checking user's order in item list
+- Calculating user transactions and provide discounts if they meet the requirements

 ## **3. Flow Chart**

 ## **4. Function**